Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 #### Task 1 - Installing jQuery Mobile in an ASP.NET MVC 4 Application ####

-1. Open **Visual Studio** if not already opened.

-1. Open the **MVC4Lab-Ex3-Begin.sln** solution located in **Source\Ex3-MobileSupport\Begin** from this lab's folder.
-Alternatively, you can continue working on your existing solution from the previous exercise.
+1. Open the **Begin** solution located at **Source/Ex3-MobileSupport/Begin/** folder.
+Otherwise, you might continue using the **End** solution obtained by completing the previous exercise.

 	1. If you opened the provided **Begin** solution, you will need to download some missing NuGet packages before continue.
-To do this, in the Solution Explorer, click the **PhotoGallery** project and select **Manage NuGet Packages**.
+To do this, click the **Project** menu and select **Manage NuGet Packages**.

-	1. In the **Manage NuGet Packages** page, click **Restore** in order to download missing packages.
+	1. In the **Manage NuGet Packages** dialog, click **Restore** in order to download missing packages.

 	1. Finally, build the solution by clicking **Build** | **Build Solution**.

+	>**Note:** One of the advantages of using NuGet is that you don't have to ship all the libraries in your project, reducing the project size.
+With NuGet Power Tools, by specifying the package versions in the Packages.config file, you will be able to download all the required libraries the first time you run the project.
+This is why you will have to run these steps after you open an existing solution from this lab.

 1. Open the **Package Manager Console** by clicking the **Tools** > **Library Package Manager** > **Package Manager Console** menu option.